 Think about inviting and engaging community members, the populations you are trying to serve, to be partners.
 This could be in the form of a community advisory board or youth advisory council.
 Program Component 1 - Example Objectives: Create and/or sustain a reproductive health coalition with(#) of community partners that meet quarterly.
 Formally integrate PE46 goals into Meeting (name of already existing committee, coalition, or task force) by (date).
 Identify and meet with (#) new community partners to discuss your goals and how a partnership will benefit each other by (date).
 Create partnership agreements with (#) community providers/organizations identifying roles and areas of collaboration by (date).
-Program Component 2: Gaps and Barriers to RH Services in collaboration with your community partners established in Component 1, identify barriers to access and gaps in RH services.
+Program Component 2: Gaps and Barriers to RH Services In collaboration with your community partners established in Component 1, identify barriers to access and gaps in RH services.
 This can be done through formal community needs assessments, surveys, focus groups, key informant interviews, etc. Consider what types of community and/or health assessments are already taking place in your community.
 There may be opportunities to add questions or input to gather specific information related to RH services.
 If you are trying to better understand a specific population in your community, work with a community-based organization who is already serving them and consult with them on the best way to learn more about their RH needs and barriers to service.
 This could be done through focus groups or surveys on a smaller scale to better understand their needs.
 When considering who to assess, go beyond your current clientle to better understand why community members are not accessing services.
 Program Component 2 - Example Objectives: Develop and conduct (#) surveys among youth ages 12-18 to assess need for and barriers to RH services in Quarter 2 and 3 of FY24.
 Develop an interview guide for key informant interviews by (date).
-The programmatic and/or policy solutions should be developed in response to the identified gaps and/or barriers found under Program Component 2.
-In collaboration with your community partners, develop and implement deas on how to overcome those gaps and barriers.
+Conduct (#) of key informant issues in Quarter 2.
+Share assessment results through (#) community listening sessions in Quarter 4.
+Analyze and develop a written assessment report based on survey results by the end of Quarter 4.
+Develop an online dashboard to highlight assessment results by the end of FY24.
+Prioritize assessments results for development of programmatic or policy solutions by the end of Quarter 4.
+Program Component 3: Programmatic and/or Policy Solutions The programmatic and/or policy solutions should be developed in response to the identified gaps and/or barriers found under Program Component 2.
+In collaboration with your community partners, develop and implement ideas on how to overcome those gaps and barriers.
 Program Component 3 - Example Objectives: In conjunction with community partners, review assessment findings and develop (#) programmatic or policy solutions by (date).
 In Quarter 3 of FY24, host (#) community listening and/or planning sessions to develop program or policy solutions.
 Implement (#) programmatic and/or policy solutions based on assessment results by the end of FY24.
 Develop outcome measures to determine success of (solution) by the end of Quarter 1.
-Page 84 Analyze outcome measures of (solution) by the end of Quarter 4.
+Analyze outcome measures of (solution) by the end of Quarter 4.